10 things you need to know about rosé

 3. So rosé isn’t a mix of white and red grapes?

 As you can see, rosé comes from grapes with white flesh and black skin.
-However, there is an exception to this rule, which is blended rosé champagne.
-This kind of wine is made by blending the must of white grapes and black grapes before adding a small amount of red wine.
+However, there is an exception to this rule, which is blended rosé Champagne.
+This kind of wine is made by blending the must of white grapes and black grapes before adding a small amount of the reserve still red wine.
 The red wines used for this have to correspond to quite demanding criteria.
 The best of these come from the terroirs of Ay, Ambonnay, Bouzy and Verzenay.

 4. Which French regions are the main producers of rosé?